Nos78/file-header-comments/README.md

 ## tasks for future releases:
 *(for further details on these tasks/issues, refer to https://github.com/Nos78/vscode-fileheader/issues and https://github.com/Nos78/vscode-fileheader/projects)*

- 1. [] Currently the template cannot be modified without potentially having to make changes to the code.
+ 1. [] <span style="color: red;">Currently the template cannot be modified without potentially having to make changes to the code.
 Make the template editable without breaking the auto-update-on-save feature.
-The hard-coded strings in extension.js essentially prevents the user from changing the look of the template for their file comment header.
+The hard-coded strings in extension.js essentially prevents the user from changing the look of the template for their file comment header.</span>
  2. [x] the "modified by" and "modified time" are hardcoded into extension.js.
 Refactor the code so that these are also editable in the settings, fixing the above also.
- 3. [] Some form of @copyright field would be useful, either directing the reader to a project-wide statement or file, or a URL, or else inserting a sting literal which would also be user defined via the settings page.
+ 3. [] <span style="color: red;">Some form of @copyright field would be useful, either directing the reader to a project-wide statement or file, or a URL, or else inserting a sting literal which would also be user defined via the settings page.</span>
  4. [] Comment headers often contain a version number along with the modified date & time.
 This would be implemented by way of an additional **@Version** field, with several formats to choose from in the settings.
 A selection of pre-configured version styles, along with a custom entry should the user wish to define their own.
- 5. [] File version numbers could be auto-incremented upon save.
+ 5. [] <span style="color: red;">File version numbers could be auto-incremented upon save.
 This would be enabled or disabled via a toggle from within the user (global) or workspace (project specific) settings.
-When enabled, the patch level of the version number would be incremented at the same time as modifying the modified at date & time.
+When enabled, the patch level of the version number would be incremented at the same time as modifying the modified at date & time.</span>
  6. [] Allow the user to specify rules as to how the version number is incremented.
 What defines whether to increment the patch number, or to increment the minor or major number?